AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 1. Navigate to **My Learning** or **Completed Courses** in the learner app.
 2. Review LO cards to identify trainings marked as **Completed via Alternate**.
 3. Open  an LO card to view details (in the Overview page) about the source training.
-4. Use the filter menu in transcript or course list views to select **Direct**, **Alternate**, or **All**.
+4. Use the filter to select **Direct**, **Alternate**, or **All**.
 5. Review the updated list based on the selected completion method.

 **For administrators and authors**

-1. Configure alternate relationships between courses or learning paths in the admin interface.
+* Configure alternate relationships between courses or learning paths in the admin interface.
-2. Verify that alternate completions are correctly reflected on LO cards and in learner-facing filters.
-3. Use learner views and reports to confirm consistency between UI and exported data.
-4. If a source training is retired or deleted, validate that affected LO cards update accordingly (for example, showing **Alternate (Revoked)** when applicable).

 ## Retroactive completion and incompletion behavior

-ALM supports retroactive completion and retroactive incompletion to ensure that alternate relationships remain accurate over time, even when relationships are created, modified, or removed after learners have already completed training.
+ALM supports retroactive completion and retroactive incompletion to ensure that alternate relationships remain accurate over time, even when relationships are modified or removed after learners have already completed training.

 ### Retroactive completion